V-woodpecker-V/wsh/README.md

-# wsh - Woodpecker Shell
+# wsh - Wood Shell

 A zsh wrapper with support for modular configuration through `.wshrc` files or directories, and a powerful plugin system for extending functionality.